 People who have contact dermatitisi XA condition characterized by skin that turns red and inflamed when in contact with an allergen. are particularly prone to reactions because of the PPD and other chemicals present in dyes.
 People with skin conditions, like eczema and psoriasis, should also refrain from using hair dyes to color their hair.
 In milder cases, permanent dyes can cause itching, skin irritation, redness, or swelling on your scalp or other sensitive areas like your face and neck.

 3. Effects On Fertility

 While this is not technically a side effect, it can be cause for some.
 A lot of people don’t realize just how much goes into the upkeep of colored hair.
 It is a long-term commitment that will have you rushing back to the salon every month or so, which can be hard on your hair.

 Failing to exercise extreme caution when dyeing your hair can result in the chemicals making contact with the sensitive parts of your face.
 In some cases, when chemicals from hair dyes make contact with your eyes, it can lead to conjunctivitisi XInflammation or infection of the conjunctiva, which is the outer membrane of the eyeball or the inner eyelid. or pink eye (5).
 In other cases, it causes inflammation and severe discomfort.

-Hair dyes aggravate asthma because of the persulfates present in them.
-Continued inhalation of these chemicals leads to coughing, wheezing, lung inflammation, throat discomfort, and also asthma attacks.
+Asthma is one of the symptoms of a severe allergic reaction to hair dyes (6).
+Continued inhalation of the chemicals in hair dyes can lead to coughing, wheezing, lung inflammation, throat discomfort, and asthma attacks.

-When permanent hair dyes were first introduced they had compounds which were carcinogenic (cancer causing.)
-While the formulas were altered to replace these chemicals, the debate as to whether hair dyes can cause cancer has not been put to rest.
+When permanent hair dyes were first introduced, they had compounds that were carcinogenic (cancer-causing.)
+While the formulas were altered to replace these chemicals, the debate as to whether hair dyes can cause cancer has not been put to rest (7).
 On the contrary, more scientific research and studies are needed to establish a definite link between the use of permanent hair dye and cancer.

 Precautions To Take While Dyeing Your Hair